webmaster442/ultimatedotnetcheatsheet/cheatsheet.md

     //TODO: override finalizer only if 'Dispose(bool disposing)' has code to free unmanaged resources
     // ~AsyncDisposable()
     // {
     //     // Do not change this code.
-Put cleanup code in Dispose(bool disposing) method
+Put clean-up code in Dispose(bool disposing) method
     //     Dispose(disposing: false);
     // }
 }